0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

     **Calculation:**

     $RewardForDelegation = T \frac{r_{4} \cdot p_{4}}{\sum_{i=0}^{n}r_{i} \cdot p_{i}} = 1,000,000 \frac{10000 \cdot 90\%}{1,200,000} = 7,500$
     Your reward for the delegated stakes in the given  period is 7,500 MPC tokens.
     The node operator take a 2% cut of the delegator rewards.
-You get 7,350 of the 7,500.
+Token holder 4 would get 7,350 of the 7,500.

     This calculation is simplified by omitting the calculation of the sum $\sum_{i=0}^{n}r_{i} \cdot p_{i}$.
 In an actual case, you need to know rewardables and performance scores of each and every node in the network for the given period to calculate $\sum_{i=0}^{n}r_{i} \cdot p_{i}$.